Best Poke in San Diego

 What to Order

-If DIY isn’t your thing, here’s what we recommend from the signature menu:
+If DIY isn’t your thing, here’s what we recommend from the daily menu:

 Okay-Poké